ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ## Downloading a Project

-If you want to download the project onto a different computer, or allow someone else to download and work on it, you can do this by **cloning** it.
+If you want to download the project onto a different computer or allow someone else to download and work on it, you can do this by **cloning** it.

 ### Find or Fork a Remote Repository